hacl-star/hacl-star/README.Vale.md

 =====================================================================

 This directory contains the Vale cryptographic libraries, i.e., formally verified high-performance cryptographic code in assembly language.
-They on the [Vale tool](https://github.com/project-everest/vale) to produce code and proofs in [F\*](https://github.com/FStarLang/FStar).
+They rely on the [Vale tool](https://github.com/project-everest/vale) to produce code and proofs in [F\*](https://github.com/FStarLang/FStar).